Gambling Act 2005

 We will also issue permits for: gaming machines in members' clubs and licensed premises, gaming in members' clubs, prize gaming and unlicensed family entertainment centres.
 We will also approve temporary use notices and issue provisional statements (provisional statements are a kind of licence issued before a building is built or altered for the purpose of gambling).

-For detailed information concerning the fees structure, please click here to see the
+For detailed information concerning the fees structure, please see Gambling Act 2005 fees and charges.

 It is a requirement under section 349 of the Gambling Act 2005 for the Council to prepare, consult and publish a Gambling Policy Statement.